almogbaryossef/CSE15L-lab-reports-fa22/Lab-Report-3.md

 almogbar@Almogs-MacBook-Pro docsearch % grep -c "asthma" technical/biomed/rr37.txt
 145
 ```
-Here we are trying to search for the word "virus" in one of the textfiles in biomed, but as we can see it
+Here we are trying to search for the word "virus" in one of the text files in biomed, but as we can see there are no instances of it in that file, meaning that if we want to read about viruses, we probably wouldn't spend time reading this text.
+However, if we wanted to read about asthma, this would most likely be a good source as it contains the words asthma 145 times.

 Example 2:
 ```
 almogbar@Almogs-MacBook-Pro docsearch % grep -c "cell" technical/biomed/*